 Judgments and Uncertainties.
 Amortization of capitalized dry-docking expenditure requires us to estimate the period of the next dry docking.
 While we typically dry dock each vessel every 2.5 to 5 years, we may dry dock the vessels at an earlier date.
 The actual life of a vessel may be different, with a shorter life resulting in an increase in the quarterly depreciation and potentially resulting in an impairment loss.
 The estimates and assumptions regarding expected cash flows require considerable judgment and are based upon existing contracts, historical experience, financial forecasts and industry trends and conditions.
 We are not aware of any indicators of impairments nor any regulatory changes or environmental liabilities that we anticipate will have a material impact on our current or future operations.

 Effect if Actual Results Differ from Assumptions.
 If we change our estimate of the next dry dock date we will adjust our annual amortization of dry-docking expenditures.
-If we consider a vessel or equipment to be impaired, we recognize a loss in an amount equal to the excess of the carrying value of the asset over its fair market value.
-The new lower cost basis will result in a lower annual depreciation expense than before the vessel impairment.

 Valuation of Derivative Instruments